 Why you need to be aware when working directly with a Licensed Insolvency Trustee

 Debt help companies like to advertise their services loud and proud.
 If you were to visit Canada’s official bankruptcy site, you would find an entire page full of carefully-constructed language defining what a LIT is and the role that they perform.
 That language is designed to foster trust without revealing how a LIT actually works.
 It’s always in the details, isn’t it?
 Their verbiage includes phrases like, “Not just anyone can become a LIT; it requires accreditation and a body to oversee it.”
 This makes it seem like not only is a licensed insolvency trustee the preferred option, it’s the only option.

 A quick internet search brings up dozens of LIT firms, all offering their services to you, the consumer.
 But that’s not representative of how they actually work.
 Even though LITs advertise their services as if they were just another business, they are actually court-appointed agents, hence the title “trustee.”
 According to case law cited in the 2017 case of Ernest and Young Vs. Essar Global, Ltd.:

 “The mandate of a trustee in bankruptcy is to maximize the value of the assets vested in the trustee on a bankruptcy for the purpose of providing a dividend to the creditors to partially satisfy their claims.”

 What Does This Mean?

-When an individual consumer wishes to file for a bankruptcy or consumer proposal, they may contact a licensed trustee, but they need to remember that the trustees job is to get the best return possible for the creditors.
+When an individual consumer wishes to file for bankruptcy or a consumer proposal, they may contact a licensed trustee, but they need to remember that the trustee’s job is to get the best return possible for the creditors.
 Canadian law makes it so only a LIT can submit a consumer proposal in an insolvency case, but this doesn’t mean the debtor is a client of the trustee.
 Note* a consumer proposal is the individual’s plan to repay the creditor at a reduced amount of the total money owed or over an extended period of time.